learningequality/velox/docs/using-velox.md

 When using this method, Velox will attempt to run a Kolibri server instance loading it as a Python module.
 This is done by calling the `kolibri`  module within the Kolibri development installation.
 The path to the Kolibri installation is defined by the `-kd` (`--kolibri-dev`) argument, and path to the Kolibri virtualenv is defined by the `-kv` (`--kolibri-venv`) argument.

 ### Required parameters
-All the required parameters can be provided as arguments when calling velox or by writing them in the `src/settings.py` file
+All the required parameters can be provided as arguments when calling Velox or by adding them to  the `settings.py` file.

 In order to run Velox in this configuration, it is required to specify the following arguments: